kinode-dao/kinode-book/src/my_first_app/chapter_4.md

 Request::new().target(our).body(body.bytes).send().unwrap();
 ```

-Putting it all together, you get a process which you can build and start, then use cURL to send 'Hello' and 'Goodbye' requests via HTTP PUTs!
+Putting it all together, you get a process which you can build and start, then use cURL to send `Hello` and `Goodbye` requests via HTTP PUTs!

 ### Requesting Capabilities